Sound of Music Movie Tour In Salzburg:

 4. Salzburg Marionette Theater:

-Sound Of Music Connection: Maria and the children perform “Lonely Goatherd” with marionette puppets.
+Sound Of Music Film Connection: Maria and the children perform “Lonely Goatherd” with marionette puppets.
 The local troop which inspired the scene also performs a full-length puppet version of The Sound of Music Broadway play.

 5. Winkler Terrace:

-Sound Of Music Connection: Wonderful city views are had during “Do Re Mi” from the terrace as Maria has the children mix up the order of the musical notes.
+Sound Of Music Film Connection: Wonderful city views are had during “Do Re Mi” from the terrace as Maria has the children mix up the order of the musical notes.
 The terrace is also is where Maria appears while leaving the convent on her way to the Von Trapps for the first time.

 6. Horse Bath (Pferdeschwemme):

-Sound Of Music Connection: Maria and the children dance past the Horse Bath in the song “My Favorite Things”.
+Sound Of Music Movie Connection: Maria and the children dance past the Horse Bath in the song “My Favorite Things”.
 A few other shots filmed here were cut from the movie.

 7. Rock Riding School & Toscaninihof:

-Sound Of Music Connection: Captain performs “Edelweiss” at the Rock Riding School and is joined on stage by his family for “So Long, Farewell” before escaping.
+Sound Of Music Film Connection: Captain performs “Edelweiss” at the Rock Riding School and is joined on stage by his family for “So Long, Farewell” before escaping.
 The theater is one of only two interior scenes actually shot on location in Salzburg.
-Toscaninihof Square is where Captain waits before gong on stage which is also feature is some other minor scenes in the movie.
+Toscaninihof Square is where newly aggressive Rolf gives Liesl a telegram for her dad Berlin after the children finish rehearsing.

-Sound Of Music Connection: Saint Peter’s was the inspiration for the cemetery the Von Trapps used to hide from the Nazis at the end of the movie, although the scene was really filmed in Hollywood.
+Sound Of Music Movie Tour Connection: Saint Peter’s was the inspiration for the cemetery the Von Trapps used to hide from the Nazis at the end of the movie, although the scene was filmed in Hollywood.
 The cemetery is home to the grave of Franz Wasner who was the real-life Max Detweiler.

 9. Residenz Square & Fountain:

-Sound Of Music Connection: During the song “I Have Confidence in Me”, Maria splashes in the horse fountain and the Old Residenz also has a large Nazi flag in the movie as soldiers march into the square marking the German annexation of Austria (the Anschluss).
+Sound Of Music Film Tour Connection: During the song “I Have Confidence in Me”, Maria splashes in the horse fountain.
+The Old Residenz also has a giant Nazi flag on its facade in the movie as soldiers march into the square marking the German annexation of Austria (the Anschluss).

 10. Mozart Footbridge: